zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-helm.md

 {% tab title="Azure" %}
 #### Using the Azure Key Vault as a secrets store backend

 Unless explicitly disabled or configured otherwise, the ZenML server will use the SQL database as a secrets store backend.
 If you want to use the Azure Key Vault service instead, you need to configure it in the Helm values.
-Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you may also need to provide the Azure credentials needed to access the Azure Key Vault API:
+Depending on where you deploy your ZenML server and how your Kubernetes cluster is configured, you may also need to provide the Azure credentials needed to access the Azure Key Vault API.

+The Azure Secrets Store uses the ZenML Azure Service Connector under the hood to authenticate with the Azure Key Vault API.
+This means that you can use any of the [authentication methods supported by the Azure Service Connector](https://docs.zenml.io/stacks-and-components/auth-management/azure-service-connector#authentication-methods) to authenticate with the Azure Key Vault API:

 ```yaml
  zenml: